We celebrated a birthday this week! Our little miss Abbi turned 6, which I still can’t believe. These past 6 years have flown by so quickly.

 - Mix the egg whites, organic cane sugar, and cream of tartar in a medium to large sized heat-safe mixing bowl (whatever size works best to nest on top of the saucepan, without touching the water).

-- Place the mixing bowl on top of the saucepan, and whisk constantly until the organic cane sugar dissolves (this will happen at about 120 degrees F).
-This may take up to 6-7 minutes.
-Remove from heat and carefully transfer the contents into the bowl of an electric mixer.
+- Place the mixing bowl on top of the saucepan, and whisk constantly until the organic cane sugar dissolves and reaches 170 degrees F. Remove from heat and carefully transfer the contents into the bowl of an electric mixer.

 - Whisk on low for 30 seconds and gradually increase speed to high.
 Whisk for an additional 6-8 minutes, or until stiff glossy peaks form.